akash18501/Codedown-frontend/README.md

   * addes the javascript work on this project . it took a while to complete the javascript of my first javascript based project , but I think it was work it.

+date: 13/4/2020

+ * made a calculator using html, css and javascript , it has an apple phone theme and you cannot select the content on the page by dragging the mouse which usually happens on a website.